News

 Conclusion

 In conclusion, Vietnamese coffee, particularly when brewed with Robusta beans, tends to have a higher caffeine content compared to many other coffee types, including espresso.
-The combination of high-caffeine Robusta beans and the traditional phin brewing method ensures that Vietnamese coffee is an energizing and robust choice for coffee enthusiasts.
+The combination of high-caffeine Robusta beans and the traditional phin brewing method ensures that Vietnam’s signature coffee is an energizing and robust choice for coffee enthusiasts.

 Explore more: